-Butler, a Republican, was the representative for Tennessee's 1st congressional district from 1887 to 1889.
+Butler was the representative for Tennessee’s 1st congressional district and was a Republican.
+He served from 1887 to 1889.

 From Mar 1867 to Mar 1889, Butler missed 768 of 2,245 roll call votes, which is 34.2%.
 This is on par with the median of 32.3% among the lifetime records of representatives serving in Mar 1889.
 The chart below reports missed votes over time.